msteffensen19/InstallNimbusappEverywhere/README.md

 container(s) and remove the associated images.
 This is equivalent to a "nimbusapp alm down" followed by a "docker rmi admpresales/alm".

+This command "nimbusapp alm bounce" will run a 'down' and then an 'up' on the selected container(s). it also works with 'downup' instead of 'bounce'.

 On Windows platforms (like NimbusClient or NimbusWindows) this modified nimbusapp command will stop the LR Agent when starting the LRE container since that service uses the same port as LRE.
 When stopping the LRE containner